 Take the Canadian province of British Columbia with a population of 4.5 million (about the same as the American state of Kentucky).
 In this representative common law jurisdiction, law reform usually emanates from the government.

 One could hardly imagine an area of law reform more desperate or challenging than that of wills and probate.
-This old ancient area of law is one where there is a disproportionate number of vulnerable citizens, such as old people who are pressed into signing wills they do not understand.
-Probate is the fullfillment of a dead person decisions in the absence of the most interested party, the decedent/testator.
+This old ancient area of law is one where there is a disproportionate number of vulnerable citizens, such as old people who are pressed into signing Wills they do not understand.
+Probate is the fullfillment of a dead person's decisions in the absence of the most interested party, the decedent/testator.
 When a dishonest person who would be entitled to a large part of the estate if there were no will (intestate) comes across an original will which leaves him or her next to nothing, there is but that person's conscience preventing him or her from destroying the will and acting as if it never existed.
-Probate and wills law is a feeding ground for dishonest people and needs sharp, effective law to protect the citizenry.
+It is a feeding ground for dishonest people and these opportunities for abuse need sharp, effective law to protect the citizenry.

 British Columbia's WESA

 British Columbia does not allow holograph wills, the handwritten will which would be both very inexpensive to the consumer and so useful, and it is perfectly legal in so many other jurisdictions.
 The fact that it is handwritten by the decedent perfects the necessary authenticity for probate purposes in other jurisdictions, though in British Columbia, a will needs two witnesses, neither of which should be a beneficiary.
-A new law called WESA does not change that though it would have been a welcome access-to-justice change for the consumer.
+A new law called WESA (short for "Wills, Estates and Succession Act") does not change that though it would have been a welcome access-to-justice change for the consumer.

 Nor does British Columbia celebrate, as least as of November 2013, the use of non-lawyer forms in probate.
 Probate, one would think, could be done by a couple, or maybe a few simple, user-friendly forms.